 Wondering what to see and do?
 Here are my top suggestions on how to make the most of your 5 days in Nice.

 Explore Old Town

-A little misleading in its name due to the fact that there never was a castle, Castle Hill offers the best views of Nice.
+A little misleading in its name due to the fact that there was never actually a castle here, Castle Hill offers the best views of Nice.
 Located between Old Town and the Nice Port, this hill is a hot-spot for tourists and locals alike.
-Its steep trails are popular with runners and the park up top is a popular place for locals and their families to spend an afternoon playing.
-The man made waterfall is also a popular sight.
+Its steep trails are popular with runners and the park up top is a popular place for locals and their families to spend an afternoon relaxing and playing.
+The man-made waterfall is also a popular attraction.
 Castle hill makes for a great place to have a picnic and relax with a book and get stunning photos of Nice and the Mediterranean Sea from above.
-There are numerous paths leading to the top of Castle Hill, as well as an elevator.
+There are numerous paths leading to the top of Castle Hill as well as an elevator.

 As the main square of Nice, Place Masséna is the spot to find public events, celebrations, and concerts.
 Lined by palm trees, gardens, and red buildings built in Italian-style architecture, this square is picture perfect and a popular hangout spot for locals and tourists alike.
 There are plenty of high end shops in this area, as well as a large mall, Galleries Lafayette, filled with floor upon floor of European design good ranging from clothing, to shoes, to jewelry, to handbags and wallets.

 Promenade Des Anglais

 Promenade Des Anglais is a giant sea-side road that leads from the airport all the way to the Nice Port.
 On the land side it is lined with hotels and restaurants while numerous beaches line the sea-side.
 There is a wide area for pedestrians and cyclists as it is the perfect place to enjoy an evening walk.
 It’s also common to find locals playing sports along its path: when I visited there was some sort of soccer tournament going on.